Are you ready to start your journey to self-discovery with chakra mantras?

 If you’re struggling with depression or social anxiety, it may be because your Anahata chakra is blocked.

-Not only that, an imbalance of the heart chakra can lead to issues with blood pressure, respiratory problems, and a physical tightness from your muscles.
+Not only that, but an imbalance of the heart chakra can also lead to issues with blood pressure, respiratory problems, and a physical tightness from your muscles.